briansimiyuj/doctor-appointment-app/README.md

   4. Set a state variable to store slot index
   5. Set a state to store selected time slot and initialize it with empty array
   6. Set a state to store slot time and initialize it with empty string
+  7. Set a state to store appointed doctors and initialize it with data from local storage

 ### Booking Page